fastlane/fastlane/README.md

 - [A first look into UI Tests](http://www.mokacoding.com/blog/xcode-7-ui-testing/)
 - [UI Testing in Xcode 7](http://masilotti.com/ui-testing-xcode-7/)

+**Note**: Since there is no official way to trigger a screenshot from UI Tests, `snapshot` uses a workaround (described in [How Does It Work?](how-does-it-work)) to trigger a screenshot.
+If you feel like this should be done right, please duplicate radar [23062925](https://openradar.appspot.com/radar?id=5056366381105152).

 # Quick Start

 - Create a new UI Test target in your Xcode project ([top part of this article](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line))